TheCaptain989/radarr-striptracks/README.md

 > [!IMPORTANT]
 > When using *Custom Formats* language conditions and scoring you may not get the results you expect.
 > This can be non-intuitive configuration, especially when using negative scoring, the 'Negate' option, and the 'Except Language' option.
-> The script does not care what custom format is *applied* by Radarr/Sonarr on the video file, only what the custom format conditions are and the *scores* are in the corresponding *Quality Profile*.
+> The script does not care what custom format is *applied* by Radarr/Sonarr on the video file, only what the custom format conditions and the *scores* are in the corresponding *Quality Profile*.
 > If you choose to use Custom Formats, it is **highly recommended** to first run the script with the debug option `-d`, perform some test downloads and script runs, and then examine your results and the script logs closely to be sure things are working the way you want them to.

 ### Language Detection Precedence